 Work with your young adult in selecting classes that take advantage of his/her strengths.
 It is also important to prepare your young adult to navigate the daily demands of college life.
 If he/she is not ready to function independently in the post-secondary world, there are programs available to support him/her in the transition.
 For information on one such program, read this article from the Autism Advocate.

-If your loved one has decided to pursue post-secondary education and training prior to employment, consider these suggestions:
+If your loved one has decided to pursue post-secondary education or training prior to employment, consider these suggestions:

-- Identify post-secondary institutions (colleges, vocational programs in the community, trade schools, etc.) that offer training in career of interest.
-Write or call for catalogues, financial aid information, and application.
+- Identify post-secondary institutions (colleges, vocational programs in the community, trade schools, etc.) that offer training in the individual's career of interest.
+Write or call for catalogs, financial aid information, and application materials.
 Visit the institution.

 - Identify what accommodations would be helpful to address the individual's special needs.
 Find out if the educational institution makes, or can make, these accommodations.

-- Identify and take any special tests (e.g., PSAT, SAT, NMSQT) necessary for entry into post-secondary institutions of interest.
+- Identify any admissions tests (e.g. PSAT/NMSQT, SAT, ACT) necessary for entry into post-secondary institutions of interest.

-- In this is the individual's last year of secondary school, contact the department of Vocational Rehabilitation in your state and/or the Social Security Administration to determine eligibility for services or benefits.
+- If this is the individual's last year of secondary school, contact the department of Vocational Rehabilitation in your state and/or the Social Security Administration to determine eligibility for services or benefits.

 Connect with Us

 Sign up to receive important emails from us on current issues.
 Learn More »